saulpw/jdot/README.md

 Now certain things in a bug report are important to capture, but much of the JSON are inlined objects with a lot of extra information that can be removed, and joined from another table if necessary.

 To start, we can factor out the list of open issue id `.number` and `.title`.
-We can make a `ghapi-macros.jsom` with this:
+We can make a `ghapi-macros.jdot` with this:

 ```
 @macros